CarlaBuongiorno/The-Collector/testing.md

 ## **Responsiveness And Compatibility**

-The website was tested through the following devices and browsers:
+The website was tested through the following browsers:

 * Google Chrome
 * Microsoft Edge